sderosiaux/golb/src/pages/2019-08-23-cqrs/index.md

 GET /reads/orders/1337?v=3
 ```

-The Reads Service may then **block** until it gets the expected version or *timeouts* if this never happens.
+The Reads Service may then **block** until it gets the expected version or *timeout* if this never happens.

 Another solution, avoiding a dependency, a network call and a blocking request is to use this *Event-Carried State Transfer* strategy (we put the state in the event):